-Auditions for 2020-2021 will be held September 15 and 22 via Zoom.
-When you register for your selected date, you will be assigned an audition time between 5pm-8pm and sent a Zoom link.
+We have added a third audition date for Tuesday, October 6, from 5-7pm.
+When you register, you will be assigned an audition time between 5pm-7pm and sent a Zoom link.
 The audition consists of one memorized song of your choice, with accompaniment (live or track).
 Click Register Now for more information.

 Tuition Fee for 2020-2021

 We have a sliding scale for tuition costs.
 This year, we are introducing a sliding scale for tuition at $250, $500, $750, and $1,000.
 The cost of the program to Minnesota Opera exceeds $1000 per student, and in previous years the tuition has been set ta $1,000.
 If these are out of reach for your family, please email us at firstname.lastname@example.org as we do have scholarship funds available.
 Students will receive the same excellent opera education from experienced and qualified music staff, regardless of the tuition amount paid.
 We want all kids who love to sing to participate in Project Opera!